gdxn96/wasm-sdl-tinkering/README.md

   * Audio
   * 2D Animation
   * Controller + Keyboard input
-* Get Fullscreen properly working in browser (kinda works but iffy rn)
+* Get Fullscreen properly working in browser (kinda works but iffy right now)
 * Split Code into Framework v Implementation
   * I want a monolithic application that can hot-load / unload new scenes 1 by 1
   * Each scene will start as an empty sandbox app, with access to common framework components.
 Each scene will be used to spike new ideas/libraries/gameplay prototypes etc.